jaytimm/google-ngrams-and-r/README.md

 ------------------------------------------------------------------------

-### Build corpus
+### Restructure sub-corpora

-At this point, we have ... in which each 5-gram can be construed as a small text or a co-occurrence context.

-Our ultimate goal is to create co-occurrence matrices for each of our newly defined generations/quarters/time bins.
-To do this, we first need to convert our list of randomly assembled sub-corpora to a list of generation-based sub-corpora.
+The next step is to convert our list of randomly assembled sub-corpora into a list of generation-based sub-corpora.
+We also want to define a lexicon, and subsequently filter our corpus to only forms included in the lexicon.
+This last step serves to define the dimensions of our generation-based co-occurrence matrices.

-First things first, then, we collapse our list of sub-corpora to a single corpus.
-Then we uniquely identify each 5-gram. ~3.2 Gb.
+First things first, we collapse our list of sub-corpora into a single corpus, and uniquely identify each 5-gram. ~3.2 Gb.

 ``` r
 grams <- grams %>% data.table::rbindlist(idcol = 'corp')